 Both handler and driver must attend all three sessions to graduate.
 If you don't attend all three sessions, you won't graduate and won't be able to race.
 It is very important that your car is ready for the first session.
 We could be on the track as soon as the first session.

-All Novice Participants must complete and submit the 2012 membership packet Info prior to starting Novice Training.
-Please contact Tony at firstname.lastname@example.org for information.
+All Rookie Participants must complete and submit the membership packet Info prior to starting Rookie Training.
+Please contact Darrell at Yakimaracingrascal@yahoo.com for information.

 Safety Equipment Required for Racing Quarter Midgets